-The responsible product sub-group worked on issues such as raw material responsibility (meat and other raw materials), use of additives, and product safety.
-Responsible sourcing of meat means that in meals under the Saarioinen brand only Finnish meat is used.
+According to Saarioinen's responsible sourcing guidelines only meat of Finnish origin is used in meals sold under Saarioinen brand.
 All meat suppliers are regularly audited and Saarioinen always communicates the country of origin of the meat in the product labelling.